lugobots/the-dummies-py/README.md

 Are you familiar with Lugo?
 If not, before continuing, please visit [the project website](https://lugobots.dev) and read about the game.

+## Quick setup (if you do not want to download or clone the code)

+You may use the [SetupEnvPy](https://hub.docker.com/r/lugobots/setup-env-py) Docker image to set up the environment for you:

+1. Open the terminal on an **empty directory** that will host your bot's source code (Use Powershell on Windows)
+2. Run the following command to set up the project quick start kit
+    ```shell
+    # on Lunix or Mac
+    docker run -v $(pwd):/output lugobots/setup-env-py:latest

+    # on Windows
+    docker run -v ${PWD}:/output lugobots/setup-env-py:latest
+    ```
+3. (only Linux and Mac) Fix the file permissions running `chown $USER -R .`

 ## How to use this source code

-1. **Checkout the code** or download the most recent tag release
-2. (optional to speed up next steps) Download the images that you will need
+1. (optional to speed up next steps) Download the images that you will need
    ```shell
    docker pull lugobots/server
    docker pull lugobots/the-dummies-go:latest
    docker pull python:3.9-slim-buster
    ```
-3. Run the builder service that will install the depencencies you will need:
+2. Run the builder service that will install the depencencies you will need:
    ```sell
    docker compose up builder
    ```